LGBTQ student center: History

 In 1971, the University of Michigan became the first university in the U.S. to create a campus LGBT center.

 The 1998 murder of Matthew Shepard sparked an increase in the number of university LGBT student centers in the late 1990s and early 2000s.
 For institutions like Syracuse University, a continued presence of hostile actions and climate spreading to campus has led to the creation of these centers.
 The movement has been slower outside of predominantly white institutions (PWIs); the first historically black college/university (HBCU) to open a center was Bowie State University in 2012.

 Despite the increasing support for these centers, it has been repeatedly noted that university administrators need to be made more aware of the issues facing LGBTQ+ students and the need for these centers on their campuses.

 Most LGBT student centers are concentrated where there is more support for LGBTQ+ students.
 As of March 2019, there are still eight states that have no institutions with an LGBT student center and nine that only have one institution with a center statewide.

 As of March 2015, more than half of post-secondary institutions in Canada have active LGBT student centers, with the oldest centre's establishment dating to before 1970.

 Several variables have been shown to impact the probability of an LGBT student center opening on a campus, including financial resources and the political environment.

-In March of 2023 the University of Pennsylvania LGBT Center, the second oldest in the country establishing in 1982, named the first in the United States, scholar in residence, after a $2 million donation.
+In March 2023 the University of Pennsylvania LGBT Center, the second oldest in the country establishing in 1982, named the first in the United States, scholar in residence, after a $2 million donation.